Radoslaw-K/dotfiles/README.md

 Load the installers using this command.
 Further instructions will be given in terminal emulator window:

-`git clone -b ubuntu https://github.com/Radoslaw-K/dotfiles && cd dotfiles/ && source installwizard.bash`
+`git clone https://github.com/Radoslaw-K/dotfiles && source dotfiles/installwizard.bash`

 ### Possible problems